xyproto/simplebolt/README.md

 func main() {
 	// Check if the redis service is up if err := simpleredis.TestConnection(); err != nil {
-		log.Fatalln("Could not connect to Redis.
+		log.Fatalln("Could not connect to Bolt.
 Is the service up and running?")
 	}

 	// Use instead for testing if a different host/port is up.